-When you consider just how hot our summers can get here in Phoenix, it makes sense that you want a fully functioning, and efficiently operating air conditioner.
-This starts with having your cooling system installed by a professional, and ensuring it is it properly matched and sized for your specific home.
+When you consider just how hot our summers can get here in Phoenix, it makes sense that you want a fully functioning, and efficiently operating the air conditioner.
+This starts with having your cooling system installed by a professional, and ensuring it is properly matched and sized for your specific home.
 Without this, there’s no way to be sure that your air conditioner will run as effectively as it should all summer long.

 But this is just the beginning.
-Properly caring for your air conditioner is another important part of efficiency, keeping your bills down as a reasonable level and preventing the biggest and costliest of air conditioning repairs in Phoenix.
+Properly caring for your air conditioner is another important part of efficiency, keeping your bills down at a reasonable level and preventing the biggest and costliest of air conditioning repairs in Phoenix.
 This means avoiding the following 3 air conditioning mistakes.

 Preventive maintenance gives our technicians the chance to thoroughly inspect your air conditioning system.
 During this inspection, we’ll make any adjustments necessary, clean the system inside and out, and alert you to any repair needs that exist.
 Maintenance not only helps improve the efficiency of your air conditioner, but it also helps the system last longer.

 If you are alerted to repair needs during your system tune-up, do be sure to get them on your schedule right away.
 You may be surprised by how big a seemingly minor problem can grow if neglected for too long.
 That being said, another related mistake is suspecting repair needs but ignoring them.
 For instance, you might hear a clanging noise coming from your AC.
-This could very well be a loose component, and will have a domino effect on your system.
+This could very well be a loose component and will have a domino effect on your system.

 Many homeowners have this mistaken assumption that the air filter that comes standard with their air conditioner and/or heating system is there to protect the indoor air quality of their home.
 But it’s actually there to protect the inside components of the HVAC system from dirt and debris.